projectsbyandy/contract-testing/README.md

 3. Open the solution in Visual Studio and Rebuild once more.
 4. Press Run button with Provider.EmulsiveFactory selected
 5. You will be prompted to create a certificate, proceed with creation
-6. The swagger page will sucessfully load.
+6. The swagger page will successfully load.
 7. Stop the process and navigate to Test Explorer, provider tests will be loaded.

 ### C# Consumer